leoneln/leonelnieto/docs/static/media/post-4.a7de4e64.md

     ]
 }
 ```
-Notice that the JSON array will has to parent nodes `links` which defines the data flows and `nodes` which defines the names and order of each node.
+Notice that the JSON array will has two parent nodes `links` which defines the data flows and `nodes` which define the names and order of each node.
 Having a solid understanding of this data structure was key to writing the sql that would output that data in this format.
 The SQL query would something like this.

 ```sql
 with wrapper as (